Dalexander62/BackEndProject/README.md

 ## Version Control

-I used GitHub as a Version Control System for this application.
+I used Git with GitHub as a Version Control System for this application.
 I created two public repositories one for the back-end code and one for the front-end code.
 I created branches off the develop branch in order to track and manage changes to my code, whilst ensuring that I always maintained a working version.
+I made sure to combine my Jira board and Git with smart commits continuously.

 (please see network graph within repo)